jasonchen0755/bitcoin-analytics-capstone-template/README.md

 1.  **Paradigm Shift Detection**

     Run below bash command, the custom-backtest function cares about the history Mamba method competing with Uniform strategy.
 The vertical dash line represent the time we periodically switch pre-trained models.
-Green bars means our strategy is wining, red bars means uniform strategy beat us, and some sparse orange dots alone horizontal zero line are ties.
+Green bars indicate our strategy is wining, red bars are test windows when uniform strategy beat us, and some sparse orange dots alone horizontal zero line are ties.

     ```bash
     python -c 'from model.mamba_backtest import custom_backtest; custom_backtest()'